jfahrer/ansible-dev-mac/README.md

 ```
 This will install Xcode, Homebrew and Ansible on a blank machine.
 It also generates ssh keys, clones the repos and copies the vault key over to the machine.

+You can override the credentials repo with `-e "ansible_repos_credential_repo_url=ssh://git@github.com/jfahrer/ansible-dev-mac-credentials.git"`

 ### Manually setting up a new machine
 * Install Homebrew
   `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`